How to Add Directional Arrows and Text to Your Parking Lot

 2. Regulatory Text

-Text provides the "rules of the road" for your property.
-Common examples include:
+Text provides the "rules of the road" for your specific property.
+Common text markings include:

 Common Mistakes to Avoid